systematic-magic/aop/text.rst

 	- Check that number is followed by colon (:).

-	- Check that figure number is formatted in bold and colored in black.
+	- Check that figure number is formatted in bold and coloured in black.

-	- If figure number is followed by text, then check that the first sentence of that text is formatted in bold and colored in black.
+	- If figure number is followed by text, then check that the first sentence of that text is formatted in bold and coloured in black.
 The rest of the text should be in plain text.

 	|	:sampleb:`Figure 1: First sentence of legend text in sentence case.` :sample:`Second sentance and rest of text.`